- Include a single configuration file

 url: https://domain.com

-The POSTGRES_USER
+The POSTGRES_USER and POSTGRES_PASSWORD variables

-job defined in the .gitlab-ci.yml
+and the environment:url of the production job defined in the .gitlab-ci.yml file

-override the values defined in the autodevops-template.yml
+override the values defined in the autodevops-template.yml file.
+The other keywords

 do not change.
 This method is called merging.